GrantStenger/stock-price-analysis/README.md

 ## Acknowledgments
 - Bootstrap [Scrolling Nav](https://startbootstrap.com/template-overviews/scrolling-nav/) template used.
-- *Successful Algorithmic Trading* by Michael Halls-Moore frequently consulted and open-source scripts used for to initialize databases.
+- *Successful Algorithmic Trading* by Michael Halls-Moore frequently consulted and open-source scripts used to initialize databases.
 - *Quantitative Trading: How to Build Your Own Algorithmic Trading Business* by Ernest P. Chan referenced for "[Trading Strategy Evaluation](#trading-strategy-evaluation)"